How to Buy Perfectly Ripe Fruits and Vegetables, Every Time

 And though melon-knockers may seem decisive, and their touch full of finesse, the metrics for a “ripe-sounding” melon are pretty vague: The New York Times suggests you “listen for a melon that sounds full and more like a tenor than a bass.”

-Since I wasn’t in my high school band, I think I’ll pick a different way to check.
+Since I wasn’t in my high school band, I think I’ll try a different way for selecting produce.

 With watermelon, specifically, you have a major advantage: Water is heavy.
 So if you pick up one up, it should weigh quite a bit in proportion to its size if it’s ripe and full of water.